uptonking/note4yaoo/docs-ag-grid.md

   - There is no column buffer - no additional columns are rendered apart from the visible set.
   - This is because horizontal scrolling is not as CPU intensive as vertical scrolling, thus the buffer is not needed for a good UI experience.
   - To turn column virtualisation off set the grid property `suppressColumnVirtualisation=true` .

+## Export

+- The grid provides APIs to export data to CSV and Excel.
+- You can download a file to the user's computer or generate a string to be uploaded to a server.